So you're thinking about starting a journal?

 Maybe that's watching 5 minutes less of TV, going to bed or waking up 5 minutes earlier, or saying no to mindless phone scrolling.

-We all have 24 hours in a day.
+We have 24 hours in a day.
 You get to decide where you invest it.

 3. Skipping a Day (or Longer) Then Feeling Bad